pmiguelpinto90/ShiftDisplay/README.md

 * __setAt()__

-  * display.setAt(section, value[, alignment])
+  * display.setAt(section, number[, decimalPlaces][, leadingZeros][, alignment])
-  * display.setAt(section, valueReal[, decimalPlaces][, alignment])
+  * display.setAt(section, text[, alignment])
   * display.setAt(section, customs)
   * display.setAt(section, characters, dots)

-  Store a value to show next on the specified section.
+  Encode and store a value for showing next on the specified section.
 The section previous value is cleared.

   `display`: object of type ShiftDisplay.

   `section`: position of the section on the display to set the value, starting at 0 for the first;
   if is out of bounds, function does not have any effect.

+  `number`: value to set, of type int, long, float, or double;
+  if is too big to fit in the section, it is trimmed according to alignment.

-  `value`: value to set, a number (int, long) or text (char, char array, string object);
+  `text`: value to set, of type char, char array, or string object;
-  text valid characters are `0-9 a-z A-Z -`, other characters are converted to a space;
+  valid characters are `0-9 a-z A-Z -`, other characters are converted to space;
   char array must be null-terminated;
   if is too big to fit in the section, it is trimmed according to alignment.

-  `valueReal`: value to set, a real number (float, double);
-  if is too big to fit in the section, it is trimmed according to alignment.

-  `alignment`: alignment of the value or valueReal on the section, a constant `ALIGN_LEFT` or `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

-  `decimalPlaces`: quantity of digits following the decimal point;
-  if is not specified, the default is 1.

   `customs`: array of bytes initialized with the custom characters to set, encoded in abcdefgp format, each byte is a character on the section, from left to right;
   array length must match section size.